We're here to help

 What is BREC Rewards?

-BREC Rewards is our exclusive membership programme that entitles members to discounts on shows, discounts on food & drinks from the BREC bars and café, as well as special early-bird offers and ticket sales.
-See the full list of benefits here.
+BREC Rewards is our exclusive membership program that entitles members to discounts on shows, discounts on food & drinks from the BREC bars and café, as well as special early-bird offers and ticket sales.

 Can my child sit on my knee?